 - If a broken appliance can be removed easily, take it out.
 If it cannot, cover the sharp portion with dental wax or a pencil eraser.

-- If a wire is stuck in the gums, cheek or tongue, bring the child to their orthodontist or dentist.
+- If a wire is stuck in the gums, cheek or tongue, bring the child to their orthodontist or emergency dentist.